Article 1 (Indemnification)

-The following are the Appointed Officer positions, with a one-year term of office for all positions with the exception of the three Forest Service liaison positions (Ranger, Lookout, Cliff Walker), each of which carries a two-year appointment.
+The following are the Appointed Officer positions, with a one-year term of office for all positions with the exception of the two Forest Service liaison positions (Ranger, Cliff Walker), each of which carries a two-year appointment.

 Roundup Boss (Public Relations Chair).
 The Roundup Boss arranges for the preparation of the Sedona Westerners article to appear each week in the "Sedona Red Rock News".

 Ranger (Liaison to the Sedona Ranger District).
 The Ranger is the overall "Ambassador" of the Club to the local USDA Forest Service office, and conducts negotiations as needed.
+The Ranger oversees the Club’s engagement with the Forest Service on graffiti reporting, archaeological site protection, trail maintenance, forest closure support, and other Forest-Service emergency support.
 Term of office is two years.

 Cliff Walker (Coordinator of Cultural Resources Education).
-The Cliff Walker is the "Ambassador" of the Club, specifically to the archaeological personnel of the Coconino National Forest, and arranges for cultural heritage experiences for Club members.
+The Cliff Walker is the "Ambassador" of the Club, specifically to the archaeological personnel of the Coconino National Forest.
 In addition, the Cliff Walker provides consultation to Hike Bosses and Leaders on teaching proper site etiquette.
 Term of office is two years.

 Point Rider (Web site Maintenance Manager).
 The Point Rider maintains the Sedona Westerners web site under the direction of the Trail Boss.

 Sunbeam (Counselor).
 The Sunbeam sends appropriate messages of cheer or sympathy to members.

 Assistants to Appointed Officers.
 Any Appointed Officer needing help with the requirements of their office may designate an assistant.

 Past Trail Bosses shall be honored at the May Cookout and his or her cookout fee shall be waived.